-Section Description Web Proxy Summary Allows you to view the percentage of Web Proxy activity that are suspect or clean Web Proxy activity.
+Section Description Time Range: Choose a time range for the data displayed in the following sections.
+Options are Hour, Day, Week, 30 Days, Yesterday, or a Custom Range.
+Total Web Proxy Activity Displays the actual number of transactions (vertical scale) as well as the approximate date that the (Web Proxy) activity occurred (horizontal timeline).
+Web Proxy Summary Allows you to view the percentage of Web Proxy activity that are suspect or clean Web Proxy activity.
 L4 Traffic Monitor Summary Reports on traffic monitored and blocked by the L4 Traffic Monitor.
 Suspect Transactions Allows you to view the web transactions that have been labeled as suspect by the various security components.
 Displays the actual number of transactions as well as the approximate date that the activity occurred.
 Suspect Transactions Summary Allows you to view the percentage of blocked or warned transactions that are suspect.
-Top URL Categories by Total Transactions Displays the top 10 URL categories that have been blocked.
-Top Application Types by Total Transactions Displays the top application types that have been blocked by the AVC engine.
-Top Malware Categories Detected Displays all malware categories that have been detected.
-Top Users Blocked or Warned Transactions Displays the users that are generating the blocked or warned transactions.
+Top URL Categories: Total Transactions Displays the top 10 URL categories that have been blocked.
+Top Application Types: Total Transactions Displays the top application types that have been blocked by the AVC engine.
+Top Malware Categories: Monitored or Blocked Displays all malware categories that have been detected.
+Top Users: Blocked or Warned Transactions Displays the users that are generating the blocked or warned transactions.
 Authenticated users are displayed username and unauthenticated users are displayed by IP address.